kjtanaka/teefaa/doc/source/index.rst

    license

-Cloudmesh Teefaa is a set of deployment scripts for System Provisioning(includes Baremetal Provisioning).
-Which is designed as simple, flexible, programable and collaboratable so that users/developers can build, test and appreciate new Open Source Technologies as quickly as possible.
-So we hope that will happen to you soon.
+Cloudmesh Teefaa is a set of deployment scripts for with focuss on bare metal provisioning.
+Cloudmesh Teefaa is simple and flexible allowing contributors to expand upon it.

 Requirements
 ------------